may-asver/work_automation/README.md

 **NOTE**: You need an environment file with the sensitive variables (servers IP address, servers name, MilestonePSTools commands).

-## Change hardware or camera name, or both
+## Change hardware name, camera name, or both
 Script to automate the process of changing camera HardwareName or CameraName, or both from Milestone Server of a camera's list.  <br />
 The script needs a CSV file, which indicates the hardware id and the new hardware name.  <br />
 The CSV file should look like this to change _HardwareName_: